gzgracez/CS-109A-Final-Project/docs/final_notebook/models.md

 ---

 Our goal for this project is to construct a list of songs from a new list of songs that Grace would like to add to her existing playlist.
 We attempt to do this by training a variety of different models to predict whether or not a song should be included in Grace's playlist.
-By framiing the question in this way, we recognize that playlist construction can be considered from a classification perspective, where we need to classify each song in our test set as either being `in_playlist` or not `in_playlist`.
+By framing the question in this way, we recognize that playlist construction can be considered from a classification perspective, where we need to classify each song in our test set as either being `in_playlist` or not `in_playlist`.

 # Setup